Roth | McFarlane Education Programs

 Additionally, the unit is central in teaching upper limb surgery to residents in the Western Orthopaedic and Plastic Surgery teaching programs.
 The Roth | McFarlane Centre accepts annually a maximum of 5 post-residency Fellows, who wish to pursue advanced training in tertiary and quaternary upper limb surgery.

-The three basic laboratories at HULC focus on Clinical Outcomes Research, BioEngineering Research and Cell and Molecular Biology Research.
+The four basic laboratories at HULC focus on Clinical Outcomes Research, BioEngineering Research, Cell and Molecular Biology Research and Surgical Mechanotronics.
 The labs are involved in undergraduate and graduate (MSc and PhD level) scientific training and undergraduate 400-level HBSc laboratory research.